lucasfalcao3d/lucasfalcao3d/README.md

-# Hey, I'm a freelance 3d artist learning some code.
+# Hey, I'm a freelance 3d artist trying to learn some code.

 > ### Contact: lucasfalcao3d.com